 We have many activities to choose from.
 Look over the list below and the details that follow.
 Don't see what you're interested in?
-We're always open to new ideas and we would be happy to assist you with advice and support to set up a new activity or to take it on a trial run with a Now and Then Event.
-The Now and Then Events are events that are held one or more times a year when a club member is willing to organize an activity for other members.
+We're always open to new ideas and we would be happy to assist you with advice and support to set up a new activity or to take it on a trial run with a Join Up event.
+The Join Ups are events that are held one or more times a year when a club member is willing to organize an activity for other members.
 If you love to ski, then you might organize a ski-day or weekend.
 If you love the theater, you might organize a trip to a local theater or a show in New York.
 For more information contact Activities.

 Welcome one and all!
 This informal, friendly group meets once a month in the morning to discuss a book chosen by consensus.
 The monthly Newcomers Club newsletter provides a preview of the book to be read at the next gathering ... just to whet your appetite.
 This group usually meets at a member's home and new members are always welcome.
 Why not get started on a new chapter in your life!
 For more information contact Daytime Book Group